RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening

 The remainder of the paper is organized as follows.
 We first introduce the preliminaries in Section~\ref{sec:preliminary}.
 Then, we discuss the design of \sysname{} in Section~\ref{sec:solution}, followed by its extension to people counting in Section~\ref{sec: deployment}.
 We present illustrative experimental results in Section~\ref{sec:experiment}.
 We finally review related work in Section~\ref{sec:related}, and conclude in Section~\ref{sec:conclusion}.
 We prove that \sysname{} gives an unbiased estimator in Appendix~A.

-\RankIIPart{Preliminaries} In this section, we introduce the basics of device counting using Wi-Fi probing.
-We review Wi-Fi probing in Section~\ref{subsec:pre_probing} and window-averaged device counting in Section~\ref{subsec:pre_counting}.
+\RankIIPart{Preliminaries} In this section, we introduce the background knowledge of Wi-Fi probing (Section~\ref{subsec:pre_probing}) and device counting (Section~\ref{subsec:pre_counting}).
 The major symbols are listed in \TableWord~\ref{table:solution_notation}.
-Unless otherwise specified, all discussions are relative to a certain window in a certain counting area.
+Unless otherwise specified, all concepts are relative to a specific window size within a specific counting area.